Egglescliffe: Etymology

+Egglescliffe has been characterised by Victor Watts as "a difficult name".
+The name is first attested in an 1172 copy of a 1085 charter, as Eggasclif; forms containing l in the earlier part of the name, such as Egglesclif, are first attested in the 1190s, but are rarer in the Middle Ages.
+The second element of the name is certainly from Old English clif, "steep slope", presumably referring to the slope from Egglescliffe down to the River Tees.

+The consensus among authorities in the twentieth century was that the first element came from Latin ecclesia "church" via Brittonic (where the borrowing of ecclesia is represented today by Welsh eglwys).
+If so, the name once meant "church-slope".
+However, by 2007 Victor Watts had noted that Egglescliffe is distant from other examples of more reliably attested "Eccles" names, and that the l is usually absent from the first element in medieval sources.
+He concluded that Egglescliffe originated with the personal name Ecgwulf, which had the nickname form Ecgi.
+Thus the place was routinely known both as "Ecgwulf's slope" (producing forms like Egglesclif) and as "Ecgi's slope" (producing forms like Eggasclif), until the former type eventually became dominant.

+Egglescliffe gave its name to their neighbouring Eaglescliffe, whose name is simply a variant of Egglescliffe produced by folk-etymological adaptation of the unfamiliar Eggles- to the familiar Eagles-.

 History

-North of the River Tees was not recorded in the 1068 Domesday Book.
+North of the River Tees was not recorded in the Domesday Book of 1086.
 The parish church is dedicated to St John the Baptist and there has been a place of worship on the site since the twelfth century.

-Bishop Skirlaw of Durham built a stone bridge, across the Tees in 1400 which still stands.
+Bishop Skirlaw of Durham built a stone bridge, Yarm Bridge, across the Tees in 1400 which still stands.
 An iron replacement was built in 1805, but it fell down in 1806.

 Governance

 It was in the palatinate of Durham (the prince-bishop of Durham's domain) from its establishment until 1836 when it became a standard type of county.
 1974 reforms lead to Egglescliffe being placed under the Stockton district of Cleveland county.
-The district became a unitary authority in 1996 and a part of the ceremony county Durham.
+The district became a unitary authority in 1996 and a part of the ceremonial County Durham.